defagos/defagos.github.io/_posts/2020-09-15-swiftui_collection_part3.md

 ---
 layout: post
-title: Building a Collection For SwiftUI (Part 3) - Focus Management and Polishing
+title: Building a Collection For SwiftUI (Part 3) - Fixes and Focus Management
 ---

+_This article is part 3 in the [Buiilding a Collection For SwiftUI](/swiftui_collection_intro) series_.

 In [part 2 of this article series](/swiftui_collection_part2) we implemented a first working collection view in SwiftUI, powered by `UICollectionView`.
 This implementation is promising but still has a few issues and shortcomings that we will address in this final article.

 ## Fixing Cell Frames

-When running our shelf example cells initially on screen have correct frames, while cells emerging from screen edges do not:
+When running our shelf example, cells initially on screen have correct frames, while cells emerging from screen edges do not:

 ![SwiftUI CollectionView](/images/first_swiftui_collection.jpg)